Maurice Connolly: Congress

 Connolly ran as a Democrat for Congress in 1912, against incumbent Republican Charles E. Pickett.
 Connolly's hometown of Dubuque was a Democratic-leaning city at the edge of Iowa's strongly-Republican 3rd congressional district, which in Connolly's lifetime had elected only Republicans.
 Indeed, in every election since 1890, Republicans captured either all or all but one of Iowa's eleven seats in the U.S. House, while holding each seat in the Senate.
 When Iowa Republicans were divided between Theodore Roosevelt's Bull Moose Party candidacy and Republican Party nominee William Howard Taft, Connolly tied himself closely to Democratic presidential candidate Woodrow Wilson.
 Along with incumbent Democrat Irvin S. Pepper in Iowa's 2nd congressional district and Democrat Sanford Kirkpatrick in Iowa's 6th congressional district, Connolly was elected in 1912 to the Sixty-third Congress.

 Senate candidacy

 In 1914 Iowans had their first opportunity to directly elect a U.S. Senator; until the ratification of the Seventeenth Amendment to the United States Constitution in 1913, the U.S. Constitution had authorized only state legislatures to choose senators.
-In 1913, 37-year-old Congressman Pepper was the presumptive favorite to win the Democratic nomination for Senate, to challenge incumbent Republican Senator Albert B. Cummins, but Pepper died unexpectedly in December 1913.
+In 1913, 37-year-old Congressman Pepper was the presumptive favorite to win the Democratic Senate nomination, to challenge incumbent Republican Senator Albert B. Cummins, but Pepper died unexpectedly in December 1913.
 Connolly ran in the Democratic primary for the nomination.
 He defeated Edwin T. Meredith in the primary, but was defeated by Senator Cummins in the general election.

 Connolly was replaced in the House by Republican Burton E. Sweet, who had defeated Democrat J.C.
 Murtagh.
 In all, Connolly served in Congress from March 4, 1913 to March 3, 1915.